 What is emotional obsolescence?

 Advertising plays a central role in this strategy.
 Marketing campaigns, amplified by influencers and social networks, create an environment where consumers are driven to buy newer items, because of an artificial dissatisfaction with what they already own.
-This is "programmed" emotional obsolescence, as distinct from simple aesthetic or psychological obsolescence.
+This is "programmed" emotional obsolescence, as distinct from simple aesthetic obsolescence or psychological obsolescence.

 Types of obsolescence: emotional, programmed and psychological

-Giovanni Randisi
+© Giovanni Randisi

 - Aesthetic obsolescence: Products are designed to follow trends, which change rapidly, especially in the fashion and technology sectors.

-Key examples of emotional obsolescence
+Prominent examples of emotional obsolescence

-Armen Aydinyan
+© Armen Aydinyan

-Companies exploit this phenomenon by creating products that appear to have a limited lifespan due to a simple change of style or color.
-Consumers, influenced by advertising and social norms, feel the need to replace their products, not because they are defective, but because they no longer meet an emotional or cultural need.
+** companies** exploit this phenomenon by creating products that appear to have a limited lifespan due to a simple change of style or color.
+Consumers , influenced by advertising and social norms, feel the need to replace their products, not because they are defective, but because they no longer meet an emotional or cultural need.

 Artificial intelligence and emotional obsolescence